pamcez/pamcez.github.io/about.md

 ## Let's Create Together

-Get in touch for a free consultation  and take the next steps to make something remarkable!
-Flick a message to webndesignz@gmail.com
+Contact me for a free consultation and let’s create something amazing together!
+Follow and message me on my Facebook page <a href="https://www.facebook.com/webndesignz/"> Web Design NZ </a>.